Kitano/KitanoConnectionBundle/README.md

 Limitations
 -----------

-* This bundle can deal with only one peristance layer.
+* This bundle can deal with only one persistance layer.
 It means that you can't Connect a Document object with an Entity object.

 License
 -------